thao-phan23/Proposal_for_image_search_feature_for_NITA_fashion_ecommerce_company/README.md

 # 7. Limitation:
 - Due to the limited timeline and computational capacity, my models will run a maximum of 50 epochs.
 However, training time was significantly extended, with the longest training model taking more than 3 days.
-- Data have class imbalance
+- Data have classes imbalance
 - Siamese model's accuracy achieved only 50%

   # 8. Next steps: